 On the last Thursday of June 2015, Nobel laureate Toni Morrison found herself in the sights of a social media mob.
-Between the World and Me, Morrison crowned him the new James Baldwin — at least this is how her words were read.
+Morrison committed what book lovers and activists considered literary blasphemy.
+After receiving advance copies of Ta-Nehisi Coates’s Between the World and Me, Morrison crowned him the new James Baldwin — at least this is how her words were read.

 “I’ve been wondering who might fill the intellectual void that plagued me after James Baldwin died; clearly it is Ta-Nehisi Coates,” Morrison wrote in response to the book.